 Submit required documentation in accordance with deadlines.

-Attend weekly planning and staff meetings with co-teachers, as needed.
+Attend weekly staff meetings and planning meetings with co-teachers, as needed.

 Collaborate with curriculum development and other programmatic issues/events, as needed.

-Bachelor's degree in manufacturing engineering, education or another related field.
+Bachelor's degree in education, or another related field.

 Three or more years of experience in adult education.

-Demonstrated experience in successfully and cooperatively co-writing and co-teaching curriculum.
+Demonstrated experience in a successful, cooperative co-writing and co-teaching curriculum.

 At least 2 years of experience teaching math.

 Knowledge of diverse adult populations in ABE programs.